-The Biocomputational Engineering Program offered through the University of Maryland A. James Clark School of Engineering is designed to train students in the fundamentals of engineering and life sciences with strong skills in computational methods and data science.
-Through combining the growing fields of bioengineering, life sciences, and data science, the Biocomputational Engineering Program is poised to have a significant impact on society.
+The Biocomputational Engineering Program offered through the University of Maryland A. James Clark School of Engineering is designed to train students in the fundamentals of engineering and life science technology, and computational methods with strong skills in computer biology and medicine.
+By combining the growing fields of bioengineering, life sciences, and quantitative problem solving, the Biocomputational Engineering Program is poised to have a significant impact on society.

-The objective of the Biocomputational Engineering Program is to provide a breadth of fundamentals in the field of bioengineering, a discipline grounded in physics, chemistry, and biology, with quantitative problem solving.
-Students will develop skills in computation and data science that can be applied to the modeling of complex biological systems and the analysis of complex biological data sets in order to create new knowledge from the molecular to organ to system levels, and to develop innovative processes for the prevention, diagnosis, and treatment of disease.
+The bachelor of science in the Biocomputational Engineering program is one of the first of its kind.
+The objective of the BCE Degree Program is to provide a breadth of fundamentals in the field of bioengineering, a discipline grounded in physics, chemistry, and biology, with quantitative problem solving.
+Students will develop skills in computational methods and data science that can be applied to the modeling of complex biological systems and the analysis of complex biological data sets in order to create new knowledge from the molecular to organ to system levels, and to develop innovative processes for the prevention, diagnosis, and treatment of disease.

-The curriculum will offer junior- and senior-level courses within the state-of-the-art Biomedical Sciences and Engineering (BSE) education facility at the Universities at Shady Grove starting in Fall 2021.
-Graduates of the program will be well-positioned for rewarding career opportunities in the emerging biopharma, biotech, and biomedical industry centered in Maryland and throughout the mid-Atlantic region.
+The curriculum will offer junior- and senior-level courses, where students will utilize active and inquiry-based learning methods in the brand new, state-of-the-art Biomedical Sciences and Engineering (BSE) education facility on the Universities at Shady Grove campus.
+Graduates of the program will be well-positioned with biotech skills for rewarding biotech career opportunities in the emerging biopharma, biomedical, and biotech industry centered in Maryland and throughout the mid-Atlantic region.